MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

 - Predictable recurring revenue.
 - Better cash flow management

-## Prerequisite settings
+## Turn subscription order functionality on

-To configure the prerequisite settings, follow these steps.
+To turn subscription order functionality on, follow these steps.

 1. In the left navigation pane, select **Settings**, and then select **General app settings**.
 1. Select **Order handling preferences**, and then select **Manage**.